p2panda/handbook/website/blog/2024-04-08-capabilities.md

 ### Our approach

-We found UCAN to provide almost all the features needed and after speaking with some community members it seems there are exciting developments on the next iteration of the specification which take inspiration from some of the descriptive policy features of biscuit and generally makes changes which fit our system very well.
+Our early designs shared many common ideas and provided almost the same features as UCAN tokens.
+After speaking with some community members it seems there are exciting developments on the next iteration of the specification which take inspiration from some of the descriptive policy features of biscuit as well as other changes which fit our system well.
 We've therefore based our designs on the (new) UCAN specification where possible.
-We will still rely on our internal types for all public key cryptography and we won't adopt the JWT format though, so our implementation will not be inter-operable with any other UCAN implementations.
+It made sense that we continue to rely on our existing internal data types for identity, signing, resource addressing and encoding formats though, making p2panda tokens not inter-operable with existing UCAN implementations.

-### Our Design Doc

-Our designs are available for your interest here: https://github.com/p2panda/capabilities/blob/main/DESIGN.md
+Our designs are published in this git repository: https://github.com/p2panda/capabilities/blob/main/DESIGN.md

 After some final rounds of feedback we'll be starting on the Rust implementation.

+Thanks for reading, see you next time!